 Only one attorney for each party may conduct an examination of any witness, argue any motion or point, or give the opening or closing statements.
+Any rebuttal may be done by another attorney.

 10. Examination of Witnesses Beyond Direct and Cross: